🎹 Don't miss Sweetwater's Prime Time sales event on digital pianos and MIDI controllers! Now through October 16!

 For starters, I would focus on learning the read the treble clef first.
 This is the clef that all instructors will first have you learn as most instructors will focus on having you play with your right hand first.
 Here is a great guide I made for beginning students to check out on the treble clef.

 These are great tools that you can use to help further your knowledge.
 They are actually quite fun to use and they do give you some great knowledge that you might not find easily without an instructor.
 The good thing is that most of the are Ios or Android devices and most people have these accessible to them.

-If you want to look at my favorite apps for the piano you can do so here.
+If you want to look at the best apps for the piano you can do so here.
 These are all options that will help you with reading music and learning songs.
-You will find these a lot of fun and they are often times designed by great instructors themselves.
+You will find these a lot of fun and they are oftentimes designed by great instructors themselves.
 Technology is really helping with the learning growth in the piano because of programs like these.